gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Overfitting is caused by having too few samples to learn from, rendering you unable to train a model that can generalize to new data.
 Given infinite data, your model would be exposed to every possible aspect of the data distribution at ahand: you would never overfit.
 Data augmentation takes the approach of generating more training data from existing training samples, by *augmenting* the samples via a number of random transformations that yield believable-looking images.

+If you train a new network using this data-augmentation configuration, the network will never see the same input twice.
+But the inputs it sees are still heavily intercorrelated, because they come from a small number of original images - you can't produce new information, you can only remix existing information.
+As such, this may not be enough to completely get rid of overfitting.
+To further fight overfitting, you'll also add a *Dropout* layer to your model, right before the densely connected classifier.